raelgc/EmulationStation/README.md

 Additionally it has and a handheld mode, where config menus are hidden but sound and shutdown menu are displayed.

+And finally: both analogue and digital directionals will work!

 The builtin Scraper was removed too (it's always broken!), so you can use [the Steven Selph's Scraper scraper](https://github.com/RetroPie/RetroPie-Setup/wiki/scraper#steven-selphs-scraper) on Retropie or [Universal XML Scraper](https://github.com/Universal-Rom-Tools/Universal-XML-Scraper) on Windows.

 ## Usage